guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ### Overview

-This projects containes tooling and documentation for launching a Spark cluster and Application on PBS Pro.
+This projects contains tooling and documentation for launching a Spark cluster and Application on PBS Pro.
 By default, it works as follows:
  1. qsub the python script pbs-spark-launcher,
  2. A Spark standalone master is started on the MOM (Parent) PBS node,
  3. Using pbsdsh (or ssh), Spark standalone slaves are started on every node requested to PBS,
- 4. A time wait is performed in order to have all slaves up,
+ 4. A time wait is performed in order to wait for all slaves to be up,
  5. Two possiblities:
    a.
 Either a Spark application is launched, and at its end the Spark cluster is killed,
    b.
 Either the cluster stays alive waiting for applications, until wall time is reached or qdel is invoked.

 ### Project organisation

-Some pbd examples in src/test/pbs-batch folder.
+Some pbs examples in src/test/pbs-batch folder.
 This scripts uses the python spark launcher in src/main/python folder.
 It needs to have Spark binaries deployed on GPFS or shared file system.
 A module is described in src/main/module, with a readme on its install procedure.